dt-orders/keptn-orders-setup/README.md

 ## 11)  Validate Prerequisite Tools

 This script will look for the existence of required prerequisite tools.
 It does NOT check for version just the existence of the script.

-## 12) Send Keptn Artifact Events

-Keptn deployment start with a "new-artifact" event.
-Below are the commands that can be run from the bastion host for each service.

-Use the 'Show App' helper script to get the pod status and the URLs to the application.

 # Helper scripts from setup menu